 Lilienne's key responsibilities are clinical teaching and placement coordination for the undergraduate and the post graduate speech pathology programmes.
-As a clinical lecturer she supports speech pathology student supervisors and students on placement; and contributes to clinical teaching, academic teaching and coordination of clinical skills topics.
-She conducts quality evaluation and facilitates research and provides advice on clinical education development to the University.
+She supports speech pathology student supervisors and students on placement; and contributes to clinical teaching, academic teaching and coordination of clinical skills topics.
+She conducts quality evaluation, facilitates research and provides advice on clinical education development to the University.
 She develops, monitors and maintains relationships and partnerships for work integrated learning placements.

 Lilienne has a particular interest in clinical education and student supervision in work integrated learning environments.
 Developing interprofessional education opportunities and learning opportunities that provide quality, authentic opportunities of students is a current focus.

 Member of Speech Pathology Australia

 Member of South African Medical and Dental Council

 Member and Academic representative for South African Speech and Hearing Association

 You consent to the use of our cookies if you proceed.